Basic Concepts

 use dataflow_rs::Engine;

-// Create engine with workflows (compiled at creation)
+// Create engine with rules (compiled at creation)

 // Process messages (uses pre-compiled logic)